agnescameron/HelioKNOW/README.md

-# I³ Tracker for Essential Open Innovation Datasets
+# HelioKNOW network

-This repository is set up to track, version, and contribute updates to the [I³ Essential Open Innovation Dataset Index](https://iiindex.org/), which consists of lists of datasets and tools relevant to Innovation Data.
-This index may be collaboratively edited, either by making edits to markdown files contained in this repository, or editing metadata in the [Google Sheet](https://docs.google.com/spreadsheets/d/1bdyhGrj0oNz-_qW3Rv2GNGqhZZ73rgj-DYWePLA_1Ms/edit#gid=1389884911).
+This repository is set up to track, version, and contribute updates to the [HelioKNOW Tools Index](https://iiindex.org/).
+This index may be collaboratively edited, either by making edits to markdown files contained in this repository, or editing metadata in the [Google Sheet](https://docs.google.com/spreadsheets/d/1LQKMaOQlC_flskr2-9Src7RFtMRPrICCk20qYX8X2OY/edit#gid=0).

 The repository checks the Google Sheet for changes every 5min (and will update the site if there are any), and will also re-build the site automatically when somebody makes an edit via git.
 The site is generated from markdown files in this repository using the static site generator Jekyll.